akeneo/pim-docs/cookbook/import_export/product-import.rst

     public function __construct(array $whiteListExtension = ['xls', 'xslx', 'zip'], $charset = 'UTF-8', $maxErrors = 10)
     // ...

-You can define your own service with the same class to validate other kind of files or change the encoding.
+You can define your own service with the same class to validate other kinds of files or encodings.

-The ``getConfigurationFields()`` methods indicates that this service needs to be configured with a ``filePath``.
+The ``getConfigurationFields()`` method indicates that this service needs to be configured with a ``filePath``.

 .. code-block:: php